macbrayne/inventory-pause-forge/README.md

 Now the screen should be paused.
 If it works disable "Enable Debug Mode" again.

+If you experience any problems (e.g. modded UI elements not working) try adding the screen to the list of "Compat mod class names".

+Note: This mod will not be able to work on all types of screens due to technical limitations

 ## In-Game Config
 <details>
   <summary>Click to expand.</summary>